cebe/pdfpc-latex-notes/README.md

 ### Options

-It is possible to give the following options for `\usagepackage`:
+It is possible to give the following options for `\usepackage`:

 * `duration=N`: Set the duration in minutes.
 See `--duration`
 * `lastminutes=N`: pdfpc will warn during the last N minute.
 See `--last-minutes`.